b3-it/PaymentFilter/README.md

 available to his (customer group OR himself) AND not disabled for the products in the shopping cart.

-This extension supports Magento 1.3 through 1.9.
+This extension supports Magento 1.3 through 1.9 and OpenMage through 20.x

 It was created by Vinai Kopp http://netzarbeiter.com/ for Rico Neitzel (http://buro71a.de/).